Dishuk/gattc/docs/getting-started.md

 ### Writing a Release Message

-Omit `-m` and `gattc release` opens `$EDITOR` — prefilled with the detected structural changes as comments — so you can write a longer message, much like `git commit`.
-Save and close to record; exit with an empty message to abort.
+Omit `-m` and `gattc release` opens `$EDITOR` — prefilled with the detected structural changes as comments — to allow a longer message, much like `git commit`.
+Saving and closing records the release; exiting with an empty message aborts it.

 ### Editing the Changelog